Exclusive: Brewers 1st round pick idolized Yelich, now gets to play with him

 With a funky batting stance of his own, he found confidence thru Yelich's approach, "everybody knows how Christian Yelich has this big sink in his legs and for a long time I thought man I can't do this much movement and still hit, then I sat there and I was like man Christian Yelich does it against guys throwing 100 miles an hour."

-As a native of the bayou (Bossier City, LA), he's no stranger to outdoor hobbies, and he's quite excited on the all new ball game that is the Badger state, "in Louisiana we large mouth fish, we go deer hunting and so there a couple things that I'm excited for is figuring that out, and I hear the weather gets pretty bad in the winters and I'm excited to figure that one out too."
+The bayou native from Bossier City, Louisiana, he's no stranger to outdoor hobbies, and he's quite excited on the all new ball game that is the Badger state, "in Louisiana we large mouth fish, we go deer hunting and so there a couple things that I'm excited for is figuring that out, and I hear the weather gets pretty bad in the winters and I'm excited to figure that one out too."

 Brown and his family are making the trip to Milwaukee Thursday to meet front office personal, officially sign contracts, and explore the city.